pssst/pssst/README.md

 Authors
 -------
-Please see the files called `AUTHORS` and `THANKS` for more details.
+Please see the files `AUTHORS` and `THANKS` for further information.

 Contact
 -------